niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 **📣 <u>Narration</u>**

-Finally, the temporal correlation adds to the story events that previously, in history, are known to occur close to each other in the short time window.
+Finally, the temporal correlation adds to the incident events that previously, in history, are known to occur close to each other in the short time window.
 What is most important here is the fact that all these correlations happen automatically – there is no need to define any rules or program anything.
 In highly dynamic and distributed cloud-native applications this is a huge advantage that saves a lot of time and effort.

 >**🚀 <u>Action</u>**